UW-Madison-DoIT/uportal-messaging/docs/README.md

 Security:
 WARNING: Does not apply any access control.
 Implement access control at the container layer.
-Whatever access control is appropriate, apply it to the `/allMessages` path at e.g. the `httpd` layer.
+Whatever access control is appropriate, apply it to the `/admin/allMessages` path at e.g. the `httpd` layer.
+The `/admin` prefix is intended to facilitate this.